What is Stuxnet? Explore how Stuxnet spread

 Impact and legacy

-The discovery of Stuxnet marked a significant turning point in the world of cybersecurity.
+The discovery of Stuxnet malware marked a significant turning point in the world of cybersecurity.
 It was the first piece of malware to cause physical damage to an industrial system, demonstrating the potential for cyber warfare on a global scale.

 Stuxnet also highlighted the vulnerabilities of critical infrastructure to cyber attacks, and led to increased focus on securing these systems.
 Despite these efforts, many of these systems remain vulnerable to attack, and the threat of cyber warfare continues to grow.

-Physical damage
+Physical damage to Iranian nuclear facilities

 This physical damage was significant, as it set back Iran’s nuclear program by several years.
 However, the true impact of Stuxnet was its demonstration of the potential for cyber warfare.
 It showed that a well-designed piece of malware could cause physical damage to critical infrastructure, potentially leading to significant disruption and loss of life.

-Cyber warfare
+Cyber warfare targeting industrial control systems

 The discovery of Stuxnet marked the beginning of a new era in cyber warfare.
 It showed that nation-states were willing and able to use cyber attacks to achieve their strategic goals, and that these attacks could cause physical damage to critical infrastructure.